Weifei Jin

 Services

-- Mentoring: Guided junior students in Cyberspace Security projects focusing on adversarial attacks.
+- Mentoring: Guided junior students in Cyberspace Security projects focusing on trustworthy Audio-Language Models.